Skip to Content

 Final Thoughts

 With the global trend of “bigger and better,” it makes me wonder how high and long is too much?
-If you’re seeking the ultimate adventure, the Golden Skybridge also has a 1,200-metre zip line and plans to open a canyon swing in 2022.
+If you’re seeking the ultimate adventure, the Golden Skybridge also has a 1,200-metre zip line and an adrenaline rush canyon swing.

 So, if you’re a thrill-seeker, which of these suspension bridges have you crossed or intend to try?
 Leave your comment below.